 - Was convicted of a felony and confined for more than one year without cohabitation following confinement

 - Willfully deserted one year from the date of such act or caused fear of bodily harm

 - Buggery, sodomy, or adultery was committed outside the marriage

 - Was cruel to the other spouse

-If you and your spouse have minor children together, you should know the child support guidelines in Virginia, as well as the child custody laws.
-A skilled divorce attorney at our firm can help you understand your situation better and inform you of the potential long- and short-term consequences of your decisions.
+A skilled family law attorney at our law firm can help you understand your situation better and inform you of the potential long-and short-term consequences of your decisions.

-Here are the basic steps you will need to follow to file for divorce in Virginia:
+Here are the basic steps you will need to follow to file for divorce in Manassas:

 Complaint - One spouse (the “Plaintiff”) will file a document petitioning

 for divorce in his or her county’s court.
 The spouse will also pay

 the required filing fee.
 Some items that will be included in the complaint are: